menasmart50000/python-5-mini-games/README.md

 # those Mini Games was programmed using python

-# the main python file is 5 games.py
+# the main python file is: 5 games.py

   # the remaining files are components of the project as every file is a specific game

 #GTN : guess the number